The Carpenter's Pencil (film)

 The Carpenter's Pencil (El lápiz del carpintero) is a 2003 Spanish war drama film directed by Antón Reixa, scored by Antón Seoane and starring Tristán Ulloa, Luis Tosar and María Adánez.
-It is set in the Spanish Civil War in Galicia, Spain.
-It is based on the homonym novel by Manuel Rivas; the director read the novel at least seventy eight times.
+It is set in the Spanish Civil War in Galicia, Spain, and is based on the novel of the same name by Manuel Rivas; the director read the novel at least seventy eight times.

 The film got 171,325 spectators and was described as well-meaning and Manichean.
 Luis Tosar said that his part in this film was the most difficult role he has portrayed.

+Part of the story is based on the life of the cartoonist Camilo Díaz Baliño.